Table of Contents

 layer 2

 L2 solutions are overlapping networks that lie on top of the base layer.
-Protocols use Layer two to boost scalability by eliminating base layer interactions.
+Protocols use Layer two to boost scalability by eliminating base-layer interactions.
 As a result, consensus mechanism smart contracts running on the principal blockchain protocol handle just deposits and withdrawals and verify that off-chain transactions adhere to regulatory requirements.

-Thus, what is the distinction between Layer one and Layer two blockchain technology?
+Thus, what is the distinction between Layer One and Layer two blockchain technology?
 The blockchain is the fundamental building component of a decentralized ecosystem.
 Layer 1 is a third-party integration mechanism in concert with Layer one to increase the number of nodes and hence the decentralized system throughput.
-Numerous Layer two blockchain solutions are currently being implemented.
+Numerous Layer Two blockchain solutions are currently being implemented.

 Scaling solutions on two levels